daKmoR/rocket/docs/guides/first-pages/adding-pages.md

 <inline-notification type="tip">

-Don't worry if this isn't how you would have styled or placed your menu bar or sidebar navigation, we'll get to customization of the default theme later in the tutorials.
+Don't worry if this isn't how you would have styled or placed your menu bar or sidebar navigation, we'll get to customization of the default preset later in the tutorials.

 </inline-notification>